Get to Know Edinburgh

 Princes Street Gardens is the most important public park in the heart of Edinburgh, created back in 1820, separating the old town from the new.
 The gardens are beautiful all year round and provide a popular meeting place for locals, especially at the Ross Fountain.
 Take a stroll past the many statues and monuments, including the prominent Scott Monument.
 During the winter months, the gardens are transformed into a winter wonderland, hosting an amazing Christmas Market with an ice rink and many other fun attractions.

-Photo: Princes Street Gardens – Undiscovered Scotland
+Photo: An evening in Princes Street Gardens – by Stuart Hay on Unsplash

 When in Holyrood Park, be sure to climb to the highest point – Arthur’s Seat is an extinct volcano sitting 251m above sea level, towering over Edinburgh, providing breath-taking views in all directions and offering a peaceful retreat from the busy city.
 At the summit, there is also a large, well-preserved fort, dating back around 2000 years.
 Arthur’s Seat contains a diverse range of flora and geology, so is of special scientific interest.
 This is a great way to experience a proper hill walk in the heart of the city.

 Tackle your fears on an amazing ghost tour through the history of Edinburgh’s Underground Vaults.
 The vaults were filled with rubble in the early 19th century, and only rediscovered in the 1980s.
 They are now known as Edinburgh’s most famous haunted site; scary underground caverns hidden beneath Edinburgh’s streets, where terrible things once happened.
-True tales of body snatchers, hangings and torture are delivered by skilled storytellers on this spooky tour.
+True tales of body snatchers, hangings

 Visit the city in August, and be blown away by the explosion of arts and entertainment at the Fringe Festival.
 From big names to emerging talent, you can watch inspiring performances from all over the world.